Mustapha Yatabaré: Guingamp

 During the summer of 2011, Yatabaré moved to the Ligue 2 side En Avant de Guingamp.
 He did not score in his first season.

 At the beginning of the 2012–13 season, he scored eight goals within the ten first games, including successive goals from the sixth to the tenth game.
 He finished that season as the Ligue 2 top scorer, with 23 goals, and contributed six assists.
 His goal-scoring exploits helped earn the Briton club promotion back into Ligue 1 after two years in the second division.

 Yatabaré scored his first goal of the 2013–14 Ligue 1 season on the opening day of the campaign, but it came in a losing effort as Guingamp fell 3–1 to Marseille.
 He scored his sixth league goal on 25 January 2014 in Guingamp's 1–1 draw with reigning champions PSG.

 In the quarter-finals of the Coupe de France on 26 March 2014, Yatabaré scored both goals in Guingamp's 2–0 victory over AS Cannes.
 On 16 April, Yatabaré scored twice against AS Monaco in the semi-finals of the Coupe de France as Guingamp won 3–1 in extra time to reach the final.
 In the final on 3 May, Yatabaré scored in the first minute of the second half, as Guingamp won 2–0 against Rennes.
 He headed in a cross from Steeven Langil for his eighth goal of the Coupe de France campaign, securing Guingamp's second Coupe de France championship.

 On 2 August 2014, in the Trophée des Champions against Paris Saint-Germain at the Workers Stadium in Beijing, Yatabaré took a penalty in the 32nd minute after Claudio Beauvue had been fouled by Marquinhos.
 It was saved by Salvatore Sirigu and Guingamp lost 2–0.

 Trabzonspor

 On 1 September 2014, Yatabaré signed for Süper Lig side Trabzonspor on a three-year deal.
 The transfer fee paid to Guingamp was reported as €2.5 million.

 Montpellier

 After one season in Turkey, Yatabaré signed for Ligue 1 side Montpellier on a season-long loan deal, while Montpellier was given an option to sign him permanently.

 Sivasspor

 On 24 July 2019, Yatabaré left Konyaspor and signed a two-year contract with fellow Süper Lig club Sivasspor.

+On 18 May 2021, Yatabaré extended his contract with Sivasspor for a further two years until the end of the 2022–23 season.

+On 26 May 2022, Yatabaré started in the final of the Turkish Cup against Kayserispor.
+Sivasspor won 3–2 after extra time for their first Turkish Cup title.
+He finished the season as the club's top scorer with 12 goals.

+He left the club on 1 July 2023 when his contract expired.

+Gençlerbirliği

+On 14 July 2023, Yatabaré joined Gençlerbirliği on an initial one-year deal with the club having an option to extend his contract for a further two seasons.